Uncover the cause of your digestive symptoms

 - numerous food intolerances

-You may have been told that there is no known cause and that you will likely have the condition for life and will have to learn to live with it.
-This is so sad, as this is rarely the case.
+You may have been told that there is no known cause, you will likely have the condition for life and will have to learn to live with it, but this is rarely the case.

 Mainstream approaches often fail to find the cause of these disorders and merely treat the symptoms.
-However long-term digestive health issues increase your risk of virtually all chronic health conditions.
-For example, you may have been told you have IBS and to take a laxative for constipation; an antacid for reflux; a muscle relaxant for abdominal cramps and so on.
-Although these treatments can be effective for short-term acute relief, they should not be relied on for long-term care and will usually make your condition worse.
+However, long-term digestive health issues increase your risk of virtually all chronic health conditions.
+For example, you may have been told you have IBS and to take a laxative for constipation, an antacid for reflux, a muscle relaxant for abdominal cramps and so on.
+Although these treatments can be effective for short-term acute relief, they should not be relied on for long-term care and will usually make the condition worse.

-Your symptoms are there for a reason (a warning that something is out of balance).
+Your symptoms are there for a reason and a warning sign that something is out of balance.
 Finding the cause of your symptoms through digestive health testing is by far the best long-term approach.

 60% of IBS sufferers actually have Small Intestine Bacterial Overgrowth (SIBO).
-SIBO results when normal bacteria that is meant to live in your large bowel grows in your small intestine.
-These bacteria can damage the small intestine cells.
+SIBO results when normal bacteria that is meant to live in your large intestine grows in your small intestine, and these bacteria can damage the small intestinal cells.

 SIBO can cause: